 Some kids with SM can use a friend to help them communicate.
 Again, this isn’t the ultimate solution, but it will help them stay engaged.
 Allow them to sit close together and talk quietly from time to time.
-This may up the comfort level for the child with selective mutism.
+This may increase the comfort level for the child with selective mutism.
 Some teachers also note that kids with selective mutism do well in small groups with other students they already know.
 Teachers can discreetly observe the small group work to get a better idea of what the student knows.

 A therapist or intervention specialist that the child knows and feels comfortable with can be a valuable addition to the classroom from time to time.
-They can help the child continue practicing behaviors they’ve worked on in therapy, and give you as a teacher better coping strategies too.
+They can help the child continue practicing behaviors they’ve worked on in therapy and give you as a teacher better coping strategies too.

 Use alternative assessment methods.

 “But how can I know if a child can read if I can’t hear them do it?” you might wonder.
 This is the kind of situation where you may need to get creative.
 For example, ask a parent to video the child at home reading out loud.

 What doesn’t work?

 Many well-meaning adults think they can simply force or shame a child with selective mutism to talk or assume “they’ll talk when they’re ready.”
 Both of these strategies can actually be harmful.
 Here are a few behaviors teachers should avoid.

 The student should participate in all classroom activities, even those that require talking.
 Find non-verbal strategies to accommodate them as needed.

 DON’T call attention to them when they do or don’t talk.